GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 *"Mayday!
 Mayday!"* they exclaim, bursting into your cubicle. "*Users are reporting that Movie Guru is acting up!
 They can't seem to use the website properly!*"

+You and your colleagues decide to see what is wrong by navigating to the **movie guru** website.
+You notice that approximately 50% of your chat messages fail.

 ### Description

 - Look at your SLO dashboards to spot issues (wait a few minutes before you check).

-- Investigate the Issue:
-  - To get to the bottom of this mystery, open a new **incognito/private** browser window and navigate to the Movie Guru frontend.
-  - Refresh the page a few times and see if you spot something wrong.
-- Compare your observations with the data displayed on the dashboards.
+- Compare your observation (when visiting the website) with the data displayed on the dashboards.
 What discrepancies do you notice?
 - Explain the reason for the difference between what users are reporting and what the dashboards are showing.
 - How can you improve your monitoring to better reflect the actual user experience?